redhatstuart/RedHatSummit2019/aks-ansible-demo/README.md

-# Deploy a CosmosDB instance and AKS cluster with microservices running with Ansible
+# Deploy a CosmosDB instance and AKS cluster running microservices with Ansible
 <p align="center">
 </p>